 One of the most polarizing features confirmed in the game is that matches will now be 5v5.
 Revealed on May 20, the change is a big break from the current 2-2-2 split that’s been the center of the game for years now.
 What this means is that gameplay will now only have two damage, two support heroes, and only one tank.
 This means that the tank role itself is evolving from what it has been, with tanks like Winston receiving an alternate fire that allows them to charge a blast that can then be shot at range.
 For all changes coming to tanks, check out our guide here.

-The main new feature for Overwatch 2 will be its story-based single-player offerings.
-These PvE modes will fill a void many fans feel the franchise never truly filled since its mid-2010s debut.
+The main new feature for Overwatch 2 will be its story-based offerings.
+These PvE modes will fill a void many fans feel the franchise never truly filled since its debut, and will be playable in co-op.

 Judging by the trailer, it looks like players will band together to battle their way through Omnic-infested cities, all whilst having to coordinate their attacks and adapt to their enemies.
 The story itself is a new concept for Overwatch fans, but maybe we’ll see the ability to create unique combination attacks.